eddiesosera/skate-360/README.md

 ## How to Run the App

-1. fist link your backend to your database by filling in the required data in the "\*\*\*" fields in both your config file and the datasource file
+1. First, link your backend to your database by filling in the required data in the "\*\*\*" fields in both your config file and the data source file:

 ```
 {